-At that time, although he was mostly healthy in between, he contracted another cold, and instead of shots, he came home with a diagnosis of pneumonia (Read more: How to Treat Pneumonia Naturally At Home).
+At that time, although he was mostly healthy in between, he contracted another cold, and instead of shots, he came home with a diagnosis of pneumonia (Read more: Home Remedies for Pneumonia).

 Our much-loved pediatrician left her practice to be a stay-at-home mom, and at the time of the 18-month appointment, I just didn’t know where we wanted to go for care, so I chose to hold off.
 John had pneumonia again right around his half birthday anyway (Katie rolls her eyes in disgust).

 The bottom line was that by mid-summer, a month before John’s second birthday, and through a series of odd coincidences and conscious choices, our toddler was completely unvaccinated against pertussis (and everything else).

 Believe me, even though I already said we had to learn to feel a bit detached during the coughing spells or lose our minds, the guilt of feeling like we did this to our child (and children) was intense.
 Raw.
 Embarrassing.